Texas HB 1605 Kicks Indoctrination Out, Returns Control to SBOE and Parents

 Contracted public school teachers should be expected to follow the rules and that includes teaching content aligned with the curriculum standards.
 However, critics claim that teachers should be able to “design and differentiate lessons” and use other materials of their choice without “disciplinary proceedings.”
 Yet this is precisely how teachers are bringing Common Core, Critical Race Theory, LGBTQ, wokeism, and even the 1619 Project curriculum into the classroom.
 By claiming that these are not “adopted curriculum” and remaining silent on teacher use of online supplemental materials, school boards and educators are doing an end run around state bans and deceiving parents.

 Because the term “open education resources” was first adopted by UNESCO in 2002, critics claim HB 1605 supports a UNESCO agenda and technology vendors.
 However, using digital materials is not a requirement but rather a decision left up to school districts.
 HB 1605 requires OER to be made available to schools only upon approval by the SBOE and evaluation by teachers, parents, and other experts.
 However, a school district may use an SBOE unapproved OER provided the district can prove to TEA that teachers prefer the alternative materials and certifies annually that the OER covers100 percent of the TEKS.
-The Commmissioner is required to ensure that OERs are available to schools for free use, reuse, modification and sharing but prohibits the Comissioner from requiring the use of OERs.
+The Commissioner is required to ensure that OERs are available to schools for free use, reuse, modification and sharing but prohibits the Commissioner from requiring the use of OERs.

 When Texas schools were shut down, there were no SBOE approved online curricula that teachers could use to continue instruction remotely so students were penalized with the loss of months of learning.
 HB 1605 provides the solution.
 The Commissioner is authorized to purchase an OER license; acquire ownership in OERs; or develop, adopt or use any combination to acquire OER instructional materials which will be then SBOE approved.